Cookies & Cups > Recipes > Dinner Ideas > Chicken Dinners > The Best Chicken Marinade

 The Best Chicken Marinade

 We eat chicken a lot in our house.
 I prefer chicken to red meat, even though I know my husband would disagree.
-I just love how versatile and easy a chicken recipe is to prepare!
-Most often, though, we enjoy grilled chicken.
-And while I love to play around with all sorts of flavors and marinades, I ALWAYS come back to my most favorite…the BEST Chicken Marinade.
+I love how versatile and easy a chicken recipe is to prepare!
+Most often, we enjoy grilled chicken.
+And while I love to play around with all sorts of flavors and marinades, I always come back to my favorite.
+Allow me to introduce you to the BEST chicken marinade.

 How Long Should I Marinate Chicken?